newmediapilot/nmp-stream-manager/README.md

    cp .env-example .env
    ```

-3. Open the `.env` file and update it with your credentials for Ngrok, Twitch, Twitter, and Sensor Logger.
+3. Open the `.env` file and update it with your credentials for Ngrok, Twitch, Twitter, and the Sensor Logger.

 ---